IamPhytan/rosbag-topic-compare/README.md

 ## Installation

-`rosbag-compare` can be installed from PyPi :
+`rosbag-topic-compare` can be installed from PyPi :

 ```console
 $ pip install rosbag-topic-compare